excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

     * SpawnActor node allows you to create new actors while the game is running
     * Spawn Actor node has 3 data inputs which are all relating to transforms that can be applied to location, rotation and scale.

+### Blueprints variables
+    * in the blueprints level editors and blueprints editors for actors, there is a whole other menu you can bring up on the side that doesn't come up by default and this is the 'My Blueprint' pane. you can find it under the 'Window' menu up top.
+    * variables is one of the sections in this my blueprint pane. you can assign a name and value for it.
+    * you will need to compile the variable after creating it to see it in the details pane.
+    * when you drag a variable into the event graph section of the blueprint (ctrl for get and alt held down for set), you can create nodes for getting or setting the value of that variable.

+### Branch Nodes
+    * blueprints answer to the if and switch control structures we know and love.
+    * use a boolean variable as a trigger and then branch between the true and false paths
+    * there are also comparison nodes that return boolean values that we can use for branch nodes.
+    * right clicking and selecting "collapse to function" from the context menu is how you create new functions in the blueprint.
+    * when you have collapsed to a funciton, you can go in and look at the function's contents just by double clicking it in the event graph or in the functions section of the My Blueprint pane.
+    * there is a new purple node that is named the same as the fuction and has a single execution pin that indicates where your function's entrypoint is.

+### Functions in blueprints
+    * so yeah blueprints do support the function abstraction and in fact most of the blueprint nodes ktaht you work with are functions.
+    * you can make your own blueprint functions for reuse and code organization

+### Pure functions in blueprints
+    * you need execution pins in blueprints when your functions have side effects
+    * if you create a pure function, then you don't actually need execution pins.
+    * you can actually specify that you want a pure function by checking the checkbox in the details pane of when you have the function selected in your level blueprint.

+### OO programming in blueprints
+    * so a Blueprint is very much like a class in classical OO paradigm, and you can create functions that are member functions of that class, allowing the reusability of those functions within the context of that blueprint class. not sure how far this goes, like do they have inheritance and polymorphism with blueprints?? we'll find out.
+    * the way to do it is just to create a function in the blueprint class. that will be a function available to instances of the class, so at the instance level not the class level.
+    * within member functions you can get a reference to the Blueprint object as a node with a right click in the event graph for the blueprint member function and select "get reference to self"

 ## Simulating Physics For Actors
     * in the outliner view, under the details tab, there are actor properties and components. there are several buttons available to toggle through actor properties
     * one of those buttons is Physics, and within the list that appears under Physics there is a checkbox to 'Simulate Physics', checking that turn on physics simulation for that object